RegularRabbit05/BungeeWebX/README.md

-BungeeWeb
+BungeeWebX
 =========
-A self contained proxy-side logger and online control panel designed to give both an overview of your server and provide useful logs through user actions.
+A proxy-side logger and online control panel designed to give both an overview of your server and provide useful logs through user actions.

+This fork removes the static assets from the plugin itself moving to them Cloudflare pages.
+For the dashboard implementation check out https://github.com/RegularRabbit05/BungeeWeb-Static

 For further information, please read the project's page in [the Spigot resource section](http://www.spigotmc.org/resources/bungeeweb.802/).